-The Lee Board of County Commissioners today voted unanimously to purchase about 4,000 acres in southeast Lee County commonly known as Edison Farms as a Conservation 20/20 preservation site.
+The Lee Board of County Commissioners unanimously agreed Tuesday to purchase about 4,000 acres in southeast Lee County commonly known as Edison Farms as a Conservation 20/20 preservation site.

 The $42.4 million purchase ranks as the largest single parcel approved by the Board since the purchase of Bob Janes Preserve, which is 5,620 acres.

 Edison Farms is adjacent to Hidden Cypress Preserve, a Conservation 20/20 preserve, and lands maintained by the Corkscrew Regional Ecosystem Watershed.
 The land includes habitat for listed species such as the Florida panther and the woodstork.

 The acquisition of the Edison Farms parcel will:

 * Protect a significant, diverse population of wildlife and plant communities.

 * Assist with the distribution of freshwater flows in a natural wetland slough system and adjacent uplands that are part of the headwaters to Estero Bay, the state’s first aquatic preserve.

 * Help sustain the region’s groundwater levels, a vital component to the area’s drinking water supply.